 In accordance with the rules of NASDAQ, banks, brokers and other nominees who hold shares of Common Stock in "street name" for their customers do not have discretionary authority to vote the shares with respect to the approval of the merger agreement.
 Accordingly, if banks, brokers or other nominees do not receive specific voting instructions from the beneficial owner of such shares they may not vote such shares with respect to the approval of the merger agreement.
 Under such circumstance, a "broker non-vote" would arise.
 Broker non-votes, if any, will be counted for purposes of determining whether a quorum is present at the special meeting, but will have the same effect as a vote "AGAINST" the proposal to adopt the merger agreement.
-Broker non-votes, if any, will not affect the vote regarding the proposal to approve, on an advisory (non-binding) basis, the compensation that may become payable to the named executive officers in the Merger-Quantification of Payments and Benefits-Potential Change of Control Payments to Named Executive Officers Table," including the associated footnotes and narrative discussion, or the proposal to approve the approve the proposal to adopt the merger agreement.
-For shares of Common Stock held in "street name," only shares of Common Stock affirmatively voted "FOR" the proposal to approve, on an advisory (non-binding) basis, the compensation that may become payable to the merger agreement.
-For shares of Common Stock held in "street name," only shares of Common Stock affirmatively voted "FOR" the proposal to approve, on an advisory (non-binding) basis, the compensation that merger agreement.
-For shares of Common Stock held in "street name," only shares of Common Stock affirmatively voted "FOR" the proposal to adopt the merger agreement and/or "FOR" the proposal to approve, on an advisory (non-binding) basis, the compensation that may become payable to the named executive officers in the Merger-Quantification of Payments and Benefits-Potential Change of Common Stock affirmatively voted
+Broker non-votes, if any, will not affect the vote regarding the proposal to approve, on an advisory (non-binding) basis, the compensation that may become payable to the named executive officers of the Company in connection with the merger, as disclosed in the table under "Special Factors-Interests of the Company's Directors and Executive Officers in the Merger-Quantification of Payments and Benefits-Potential Change of Control Payments to Named Executive Officers Table," including the associated footnotes and narrative discussion, or the proposal to approve the adjournment of the special meeting, if necessary or appropriate, to solicit additional proxies if there are insufficient votes at the time of the special meeting to approve the proposal to adopt the merger agreement.
+For shares of Common Stock held in "street name," only shares of Common Stock affirmatively voted "FOR" the proposal to adopt the merger agreement and/or "FOR" the proposal to approve, on an advisory (non-binding) basis, the compensation that may become payable to the named executive officers of the Company in connection with the merger, as disclosed in the table under " Special Factors-Interests of the Company's Directors and Executive Officers in the Merger-Quantification of Payments and Benefits-Potential Change of Control Payments to Named Executive Officers Table," including the associated footnotes and narrative discussion, will be counted as favorable vote(s) for such proposal(s).